 There are around 136,000 Roman Catholics in the city, most of whom are of German descent from large-scale immigration in the 19th century.
-30% of Louisvillians are Southern Baptist, many of whom are descended from people who moved to the city from Tennessee and rural Kentucky to work in the factories.
+30% of Louisvillians are Southern Baptist, many of whom are descendants of people who moved to the city from Tennessee and rural Kentucky to work in the factories.
 German immigrants also brought Evangelical and Lutheran faiths to the city, which are still present today.

 There are about 8,500 Jewish people in Louisville, as many Jewish families moved to the area from Eastern Europe at the beginning of the 20th century, as well as 4,000 to 10,000 practicing Muslims.
 In 2005, Louisville was ranked as the 7th safest large city in the country.

 During World War II, Louisville became a center for factory war production, which later transitioned into manufacturing tractors and agricultural equipment.
 Like many other older cities in the country, the population began to shift in the 1960s as more people fled to the suburbs.